revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/13-Testing.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

 Karma is a task runner for our tests.
 It allows the users to execute their Jasmine test codes in multiple real-time browsers from the command line.
-This command-line also displays the result of the tests.
+This command line also displays the result of the tests.
 It watches the files for changes and re-runs the tests automatically.
 By default, Angular runs on Karma.

 </blockquote>
 </details>